Renfrewshire Council

 When you become a private landlord

-You can also find out more information about private rented sector reforms on the Scottish Government website.
+You can find out information about private rented sector reforms on the Scottish Government website.

 If you fail to meet any of your legal obligations as a Landlord, your tenant can raise this with the Housing and Property Chamber of the First-tier Tribunal for Scotland.